 I started thinking of my Irish mum.
 I was thinking of her married surname ‘Flower’.
 I was wishing that I could have been a Flower as well, but I knew that this could never have been, as she had conceived me with my father, the man she had laid with before she met her husband.
 The resisted familiarity of feeling a partial belonging to many families but not feeling that I truly belonged to any family pulled me away from any rest that I had.

 And suddenly and literally out of the blue, I received a direct visitation.
 An unmitigated encounter with the divine.
 Not a vision nor a dream, but a cocooning and embracing by a cloud base that had come from nothing.
 And out of this sublime softness, she appeared, rising up and revealing herself to me.
 I was seeing her with my heart.
-She was the mother I had been yearning for, but not Sarah or Wendy…she was the mother, the source of everything, and the source of all mothers.
+She was the mother I had been yearning for, but not Sarah or Wendy…she was the mother, the source of everything, the divine mother, the source of all mothers.
 I met her and the source of her.
 The glowing mother from which all mothers manifest as beautiful facets, each reflecting her original luminosity and love.
 And in that moment she directly connected with me, and I saw and recognised her with my heart, and I felt my heart simply, gently and with such loving kindness, directly inform my head, and all the turmoil of my inner storm was gone.
-She showed me through direct experience that Sarah and Wendy were not separate, but are simply aspects of the one Mother, each expressing what She is in their own unique ways.
+She showed me through direct experience that Sarah and Wendy were not separate, but are simply aspects of the one Mother, the Goddess, each expressing what She is in their own unique ways.
 Both of them perfect and complete.
 And as soon as I knew this in my heart, in the most exquisitely economical way she immediately merged back into the softness and left.
 As soon as she knew that I knew her she was gone.

 And there I was again, simply laying on the grass, in the sunshine.
 It had all just taken a moment and my life was changed forever.
 And although I hadn’t moved nor made a sound, after some time I realised that everyone around me had also gone quiet, and as I lay there with my eyes closed my friend asked me “what was that that just happened?!”
 And through the tears that were running down my face, tears that had washed my vision clear, I told them that I had just met the mother, our mother, and that I was now at peace.